bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 #### Gradle Runner Step

-As a minimum input, make sure you fill out the following required two input fields:
+As a minimum input, make sure you fill out the following two input fields:

 1. Specify the task that is available in your task list as the value of the `Gradle task to run` step input.
-2. If you've been using our scanner to upload your project to [bitrise.io](https://www.bitrise.io/), the `gradlew file path` input field gets automatically filled out with the respective path in the Step.
+2. If you use our scanner to upload your project to [bitrise.io](https://www.bitrise.io/), the `gradlew file path` input field gets automatically filled out with the respective path in the Step.
 Otherwise make sure you fill it out manually and make sure to add a relative path to the repository root, for example: `./gradlew` or `./sub/dir/gradlew` (if it is a subdirectory).

 ![](/img/gradle-runner-gradlew.png)

 #### Android Build Step

-This step can only perform building-related `gradle tasks`.
+This Step can only perform building-related `gradle tasks`.
 If you wish to run other type of `gradle tasks`, please use our `Gradle Runner` Step.

-1. Add the Step after the testing steps but before the code signing step in your deploy workflow.
+1. Add the Step after the testing steps but before the code signing Step in your deploy workflow.
 2. Set the required `Project Location` input field to reflect the root directory of your project.

 ## How to install an additional Android SDK package